avcordaro/tournament-scoring-system/Tournament Scoring System v1.0/README.txt

 This application requires Java 1.8+ to run.

-The application 'Tournament Scoring System.exe' must be in the same directory as the database 'TSSDatabase.db'.
+The application 'Tournament Scoring System.jar' must be in the same directory as the database 'TSSDatabase.db'.

-Double-click the .exe file to run the application.
+Double-click the .jar file to run the application.